- Emergency Stop – What’s so confusing about that?

 To learn more about how to determine the need for an emergency stop, see, “Emergency Stop – What’s so confusing about that?”

 Selecting a Stop Function

 How do you decide on what stop category to use?
 First, a risk assessment is required.
 Second, a start/stop analysis should be conducted.
 More on this topic a bit later.

-1) Will the machinery stop safely under an uncontrolled stop?
+1) Will the machinery stop safely using an uncontrolled stop?

 If the machinery does not have a significant amount of inertia, meaning it won’t coast more than a very short time, then a Category 0 stop may be all that is required.

 2) If the machinery can coast when power is removed, or if the machinery can be stopped more quickly under control than when power is simply removed, then a Category 1 stop is likely the best choice, even if the power-off coasting time is fairly short.

 3) If the machinery includes devices that require power to keep them in a safe state, then a Category 2 stop is likely the best choice.